 Global & Community Health Services Research

-This specialization focuses on issues relevant to global and community health including health care systems, delivery, financing, outcomes, and policy.
+This specialization, provided in partnership with the School of Global Health Management and Informatics, focuses on issues relevant to global and community health including health care systems, delivery, financing, outcomes, and policy.
 Students will receive training related to advanced research methods, data analyses, and industry and community partner engagement.
 Emphasis will be on healthcare access and quality, ethics, social justice, and health disparities including examination of social and structural determinants of health inequities.
 Students will be trained in developing, promoting, and sustaining equitable health initiatives and policies in global and community health services research.
 Evidence-based theoretical frameworks will be utilized to train students to conceptualize, conduct, and integrate original research while working with faculty to pursue funding, participate in external collaborations, and prepare for careers in academic and non-academic positions in community and global health.

 College of Community Innovation and Education Faculty